 “Compelling iPaaS value propositions for user organizations include the financial benefits (operating expenditures vs. capital expenditures) that are typical of cloud services, faster time to integration and greater ease of use compared with traditional integration middleware and the set of cohesive and integrated capabilities that were previously found in multiple discrete integration products.”

 3) You Thought Cloud = API Utopia: All APIs are not created equally and having an open API does not mean easy on-going maintenance and integration.
-There’s no doubt that APIs are everywhere but one does not superannuate the other.
+There’s no doubt that APIs are everywhere and have no doubt become a salient part of every cloud integration strategy, but one does not superannuate the other.
 In fact, in his Forbes review of our Spring 2014 release, Ben Kepes writes about the convergence of API management and integration noting: “All in all it’s an interesting release for the company and gives us a glimpse of what the future looks like for the broader integration space.”
 You can learn more about the API management features in the SnapLogic Integration Cloud Spring 2014 here.

 5) You’re Considering Going Back to On-Prem Due to Diminishing SaaS Returns: Does it seem that the more SaaS apps you deploy, the less adoption and ROI you’re getting?
 Silo’d SaaS inevitably leads to “SaaS Sprawl.”
 As summarized in this Cloud Computing Experts Forecast post, IDC predicts that, “over the 2013 to 2017 forecast period, public IT cloud services will have a compound annual growth rate [CAGR] of 23.5%, five times that of the IT industry as a whole and PaaS will lead IaaS and SaaS with a CAGR of 29.7%.”
 Clearly the demand for SaaS and PaaS is on the rise.
 It just makes sense.
-But the right approach to cloud services integration is the key to unlocking the transformative potential of these investments.
+But the right approach to cloud services integration within a cloud integration strategy is being able to unlock the transformative potential of these investments.
 Integration guru David Linthicum has been an early and vocal advocate of this point.
 He noted in a 2011 article: